Rules And Guidelines

 13. We will award at most one winner in each category, plus finalists if there were other great entries besides the winner.
 If there are no worthy entries in a category, we won't give an award in that category.

-14. Winners will be notified in March 2014.
-All winners will be featured on Forrester’s blogs.
-Winners will also be announced publicly at Forrester Events: the B2C and B2B awards will be announced at Forrester’s Marketing Leadership Forum in April 2014, while the B2E awards will be announced at Forrester’s Business Technology Forum in May 2014.
+14. Winners will be notified in March 2015.
+All winners will be featured on Forrester's blogs.
+Winners will also be announced publicly at Forrester's Marketing Leadership Forum in April 2015.

 We look forward to seeing your entries.
 If you have questions these rules don't answer, email email@example.com.